mpv-player/mpv/DOCS/man/options.rst

         ``mpv dvd:// --dvd-device=/path/to/dvd/``

+``--dvda-device=<path>``
+    Specify the DVD-Audio device or .iso filename for ``dvda://`` playback.
+    You can also specify a directory that contains files previously copied directly from a DVD-Audio disc.
+The default device path depends on the OS.
+See the `OPTICAL DRIVES`_ section.

+    .. admonition:: Example

+        ``mpv dvda:// --dvda-device=/path/to/dvda/``

 ``--bluray-device=<path>``
     Specify the Blu-ray disc location.
 Must be a directory with Blu-ray structure.
 The default device path depends on the OS.
 See the